TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 The *ProxyInternal* API is keyless and responsible for listening to requests on path `/proxy` and forwarding upstream to `http://httpbin.org`.
 The listen path is stripped from the request before it is sent upstream.

 This API receives requests forwarded from the internal *AuthTokenInternal* and *BasicAuthInternal APIs*.
-Requests will contain the header `x-transform-api` with the value `token-auth` or `basic-auth`depending upon which internal API the request originated from.
+Requests will contain the header `x-transform-api` with value `token-auth` or `basic-auth`, depending upon which internal API the request originated from.

 ```yaml {linenos=true, linenostart=1}
 apiVersion: tyk.tyk.io/v1alpha1